mwambajoakim/alx-low_level_programming/0x03-debugging/README.md

 ## 01 - No Infinite Loop.
 - Did not add or remove any line of code.
 - Commented out the infinite loop as required.

+## 02 - Print the largest of three integers.
+- Arranged the variables in the conditionals appropriately.
+- Added `greater then or equal` to signs to cover all cases.